aliakseiyanchuk/terraform-provider-az-confidential-tfgen/README.md

 ### CLI integration options

-- `-ciphertext-only` instructs to output only ciphertext.
+- `-ciphertext-only` instructs to output only ciphertext

-> Note: Ciphertext is a multi-line string
+- `-no-ciphertext-fold` instructs to output a ciphertext as a single string, not as a folded string.
+This option could is intended for cases where the ciphertext author needs to produce a text string which is later on interpreted by automation tools.

-- `-output-vault` specifies the Azure Key Vault name where unpacked object needs to be stored
+> Note: Ciphertext by default is a multi-line string that is folded at 80 characters per row for the readability
-- `-output-vault-object` the object name (key, secret, or certificate) to be unpacked into
+> purposes.
+Folded ciphertext can be "unfolded" by simply removing all new lines (and any whitespace).

 ## Sub-commands:
 - `password`: generates a password that **will be** in the state file.
 This datasource